swcarpentry/shell-novice/episodes/01-intro.md

 cryptic its commands and operation can be."
 ---
 ### Background
-At a high level, computers do four things:

--   run programs
--   store data
--   communicate with each other, and
--   interact with us

-Computers can interact with us in many different ways, such as through a keyboard and mouse, touch screen interfaces, or using speech recognition systems.
+Humans and computers commonly interact in many different ways, such as through a keyboard and mouse, touch screen interfaces, or using speech recognition systems.
+The most widely used way to interact with personal computers is called a **graphical user interface** (GUI).
-While touch and voice interfaces are becoming more commonplace, most interaction is still done using traditional screens, mice, touchpads and keyboards.

-The **graphical user interface** (GUI) is the most widely used way to interact with personal computers.
-We give instructions (to run a program, to copy a file, to create a new folder/directory) with the convenience of a few mouse clicks.
-This way of interacting with a computer is intuitive and very easy to learn.
-But this way of giving instructions to a computer scales very poorly if we are to give a large stream of instructions even if they are similar or identical.
-For example if we have to copy the third line of each of a thousand text files stored in thousand different directories and paste it into a single file line by line.
-Using the traditional GUI approach of clicks will take several hours to do this.
+With a GUI, we give instructions by clicking a mouse and using menu-driven interactions.

+While the visual aid of a GUI makes it intuitive to learn, this way of delivering instructions to a computer scales very poorly.
+Imagine the following task:
+for a literature search, you have to copy the third line of one thousand text files in one thousand different directories and paste it into a single file.
+Using a GUI, you would not only be clicking at your desk for several hours, but you could potentially also commit an error in the process of completing this repetitive task.
+This is where we take advange of the Unix shell.
-This is where we take advange of the shell - a **command-line interface** to make such repetitive tasks automatic and fast.
-It can take a single instruction and repeat it as is or with some modification as many times as we want.
-The task in the example above can be accomplished in a few minutes at most.
+The Unix shell is both a **command-line interface** (CLI) and a scripting language, allowing such repetitive tasks to be done automatically and fast.
+With the proper commands, the shell can repeat tasks with or without some modification as many times as we want.

-The heart of a command-line interface is a **read-evaluate-print loop** (REPL).
-It is called so because when you type a command and press <kbd>Return</kbd> (also known as <kbd>Enter</kbd>) the shell reads your command, evaluates (or 'executes') it, prints the output of your command, loops back and waits for you to enter another command.
+Using the shell, the task in the literature example can be accomplished in seconds.

 ### The Shell

-The Shell is a program which runs other programs rather than doing calculations itself.
+The shell is a program where users can type commands.
-Those programs can be as complicated as climate modeling software and as simple as a program that creates a new directory.
-The simple programs which are used to perform stand alone tasks are usually refered to as commands.
+With the shell, it's possible to invoke complicated programs like climate modeling software or simple commands that create an empty directory with only one line of code.
-The most popular Unix shell is Bash, (the Bourne Again SHell --- so-called because it's derived from a shell written by Stephen Bourne).
+The most popular Unix shell is Bash (the Bourne Again SHell --- so-called because it's derived from a shell written by Stephen Bourne).
 Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.

+Using the shell will take some effort and some time to learn.
+While a GUI presents you with choices to select, CLI choices are not automatically presented to you, so you must learn a few commands like new vocabulary in a language you're studying.
+However, unlike a spoken language, a small number of "words" (i.e. commands) gets you a long way, and we'll cover those essential few today.

+The grammar of a shell allows you to combine existing tools into powerful pipelines and handle large volumes of data automatically.
+Sequences of commands can be written into a *script*, improving the reproducibility of workflows.

+In addition, the command line is often the easiest way to interact with remote machines and supercomputers.
+Familiarity with the shell is near essential to run a variety of specialized tools and resources including high-performance computing systems.
+As clusters and cloud computing systems become more popular for scientific data crunching, being able to interact with the shell is becoming a necessary skill.
+We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

+Let's get started.

 When the shell is first opened, you are presented with a **prompt**, indicating that the shell is waiting for input.